 - 1.1 The Board has a number of roles which are defined in legislation.
-The Gangmasters Licensing Authority (GLA) was established by the Gangmasters (Licensing) Act 2004.
-The governance arrangements for the Authority are set out in the Gangmasters (Licensing Authority) Regulations 2015 (the 2015 Regulations). - 1.2 As a principle the Board reserves for itself decisions on matters for which it is accountable to the Secretary of State. - 1.3 The Board has primary responsibility for: - 1.
-Setting the strategic direction of the GLA and holding it to account for performance against its objectives. - 2.
+The Gangmasters Licensing Authority (GLA) was created by the Gangmasters (Licensing) Act 2004.
+The governance arrangements for the Authority were originally set out in the Gangmasters (Licensing Authority) Regulations 2005 (the 2015 Regulations), which were revoked and replaced by the Gangmasters (Licensing Authority) Regulations 2015 (the 2015 Regulations).
+Section 10 of the Immigration Act 2016, renamed the GLA as the Gangmasters and Labour Abuse Authority, and stated (in s10(2)) that in any legislation in force before the 2016 Act any reference to GLA was to read as GLAA.
+The 2015 Regulations therefore continue to apply to the Board of the GLAA. - 1.2 As a principle the Board reserves for itself decisions on matters for which it is accountable to the Secretary of State. - 1.3 The Board has primary responsibility for: - 1.
+Setting the strategic direction of the GLAA and holding it to account for performance against its objectives. - 2.
 Employing a Chief Executive who must be responsible to the Board for carrying out the functions of the Authority and management of its employees.